ant-research/PlanarSplatting/README.md

 ```

 ### 3. Run one one scene
 We follow the evaluation methodology from [AirPlanes](https://github.com/nianticlabs/airplanes) on the ScanNetV2 dataset.
-For more details, please refer to the same [AirPlanes](https://github.com/nianticlabs/airplanes) repository.
+For more details, please refer to the [AirPlanes](https://github.com/nianticlabs/airplanes) repository.
 ```shell
 cd planarsplat
 python run/runner.py  \